 The cacao nibs are bits of fermented, dried, roasted and crushed cacao bean.
 They are bitter, but with an intense chocolate taste.
 This bitter chocolate-ness adds a particularly interesting dimension to the quinoa citrus salad.

 I discovered this wonderful ingredient because there is a blossoming cacao growing industry in the Mekong delta.
 The associated chocolate production industry is booming.
 Marou chocolate is highly recommended.
 Even the NY Times is on to it: The Best Chocolate You Have Ever Tasted.
 There is a good article about cacao nibs here.
 You can buy them online at Amazon.
-If you don’t have cacao nibs, substitute with 90% pure dark chocolate, chopped into small (3x3mm) pieces.
+If you don’t have cacao nibs, substitute with high purity dark chocolate, chopped into small (3x3mm) pieces.

 The pomelo fruit is native to Malaysia and found across South East Asia, and now also California.
 As they are closely related to grapefruit, you can substitute grapefruit for the pomelo.
 The red quinoa citrus salad will still be amazing.